FIFA, IAAF review transgender policies

 World football's governing body FIFA and World Athletics said on Monday that they are reviewing their transgender eligibility policies after swimming passed new rules that restrict transgender participation in women's events.

+Meanwhile, rugby league's governing body has banned transgender athletes from competing in international matches while the organisation conducts further research into the "perceived risk" to other players.

-On Sunday, swimming's world governing body FINA voted to restrict the participation of transgender athletes in elite women's competitions and create a working group to establish an 'open' category for them in some events as part of its new policy.
+The news comes after swimming's world governing body FINA voted on Sunday to restrict the participation of transgender athletes in elite women's competitions and create a working group to establish an "open" category for them in some events as part of its new policy.

 - Stream ESPN FC Daily on ESPN+ (U.S. only)